-Music Network Company Limited by Guarantee is a company limited by guarantee incorporated in the Republic of Ireland.
+Music Network Company Limited by Guarantee is a company limited by guarantee incorporated in Ireland.
 The registered office of the company is National Concert Hall Building, Earlsfort Terrace, Dublin 2 which is also the principal place of business of the company.
-The financial statements have been presented in Euro ( $\in$ ) which is also the functional currency of the company.
+The financial statements have been presented in Euro (€) which is also the functional currency of the company.